HaniAmmar/Qentem-Engine/README.md

 ### JSON

 Value is a first-class type in Qentem.
 It's being used by the template engine for variables' replacement.
 It has an operator that can access values by its index and/or by its key value in case of objects.
 The parser is fast and strict; a single mistake in the JSON string will give an empty value.
-Stringify gives a UTF-8 c-string.

 #### JSON Example